tiagojsag/playbook/guidelines/competencies.md

 ## Communication

 **Step 1**

-I ensure that information is passed on to others who should be kept informed I communicate ideas and information (often technical) in writing to ensure that information and messages are understood and have the desired impact.
+* I ensure that information is passed on to others who should be kept informed.

+* I communicate ideas and information (often technical) in writing to ensure that information and messages are understood and have the desired impact.

-I express myself  clearly in conversations and interactions with others.
+* I express myself  clearly in conversations and interactions with others.

-I speak and write English at level B2
+* I speak and write English at level B2.

 **Step 2**

-I interpret the needs of our customers and peers and respond to their needs.
+* I interpret the needs of our customers and peers and respond to their needs.
-I solve conflicts with my peers and clients successfuly and non-violently I speak and write English at level C1
+* I solve conflicts with my peers and clients successfuly and non-violently.
+* I speak and write English at level C1.

 **Step 3**

-I represent Vizzuality at high level events and meetings I successfuly negotiate with clients and stakeholders to achieve results that help the success of Vizzuality I speak and write English at level C2
+* I represent Vizzuality at high level events and meetings.
+* I successfuly negotiate with clients and stakeholders to achieve results that help the success of Vizzuality.
+* I speak and write English at level C2.

 ## Excellence

 **Step 1**

-I have training and skills as defined in my role's specifications for junior level I regularly improve my skills receiving training or learning by myself I have basic knowledge of areas not directly related to my area (eg data visualization or climate change when I'm a front end engineer)
+* I have training and skills as defined in my role's specifications for junior level
+* I regularly improve my skills receiving training or learning by myself
+* I have basic knowledge of areas not directly related to my area (eg data visualization or climate change when I'm a front end engineer)
-I can work successfuly on scoped problems with little direction and review **Step 2**
+* I can work successfuly on scoped problems with little direction and review

+**Step 2**

-I have training and skills as defined in my role's specifications for mid level I teach varying levels of skills and tools relted to my area to groups or individuals.
+* I have training and skills as defined in my role's specifications for mid level.

+* I teach varying levels of skills and tools relted to my area to groups or individuals.

-I demonstrate deep kowledge in other domains such as our clients' problem spaces I can deliver substantial features with no direction or need for review **Step 3**
+* I demonstrate deep kowledge in other domains such as our clients' problem spaces.

+* I can deliver substantial features with no direction or need for review.

+**Step 3**
-I demonstrate outstanding depth of knowledge, performance and skill in my technical area I demonstrate deep kowledge in various domains such as our clients' problem spaces, leadership, resource management etc I designin, own, and run entire projects or systems fully autonomously.
+* I demonstrate outstanding depth of knowledge, performance and skill in my technical area.

+* I demonstrate deep kowledge in various domains such as our clients' problem spaces, leadership, resource management etc.

+* I designin, own, and run entire projects or systems fully autonomously.

 # Advanced Competencies

 ## Responsibility
-I take an active role and responsibility in company decisions and improvements.
+* I take an active role and responsibility in company decisions and improvements.

-I diagnose and solve company problems and seize opportunities for it to improve.
+* I diagnose and solve company problems and seize opportunities for it to improve.

-I am trusted by the executive team and my peers to make decisions that affect the whole company
+* I am trusted by the executive team and my peers to make decisions that affect the whole company.

 ## Leadership
-I take an active role and responsibility in company decisions and improvements.
+* I manage projects, functional areas, processes or substantial company resources.

+* I influence significantly the future direction of the overall business with my actions and decisions.

-I diagnose and solve company problems and seize opportunities for it to improve.
+* I lead team and company efforts, set and monitor goals (often financial) and take full responsibility for the results.
-I am trusted by the executive team and my peers to make decisions that affect the whole company

 ## Innovation
-I design and implement products, methods or approaches to track and improve performance, quality, customer satisfaction and impact
+* I design and implement products, methods or approaches to track and improve performance, quality, customer satisfaction and impact.

-I devise new ways to better achieve our purpose and improve our performance, onboard others, and drive their implementation I create new knowledge or business areas that improve our company significantly
+* I devise new ways to better achieve our purpose and improve our performance, onboard others, and drive their implementation.

+* I create new knowledge or business areas that improve our company significantly.